malacandrian/malacandrian.github.io/games/gentlemen/index.md

 **Players:** 14+
 **Time required:** 1 hour

-_If you wake at midnight, and hear a horse&#39;s feet,
+>If you wake at midnight, and hear a horse's feet,
+>
-Don&#39;t go drawing back the blind, or looking in the street,
+>Don't go drawing back the blind, or looking in the street,
+>
-Them that ask no questions isn&#39;t told a lie.
+>Them that ask no questions isn't told a lie.
+>
-Watch the wall my darling while the Gentlemen go by._
+>Watch the wall my darling while the Gentlemen go by.

 ###Premise
 The aim of the game is to smuggle a series of very conspicuous objects across a populated area without getting caught.
 With each completed run players can choose to cash in their points, or gamble and go for much higher score.